Acceleration is the Key to Drag Reduction in Turbulent Flow

-in which $A$ is the amplitude of the spanwise velocity, and $\omega$ is the spanwise frequency \cite{choi1998drag,quadrio2009streamwise,ricco2021review}.
-The surface motion induces a spanwise velocity component in the flow very near the surface, well-described by a Stokes layer \cite{quadrio2011laminar}, and this momentum injection interferes with the turbulence production in such a way as to reduce drag.
+in which $A$ is the amplitude of the spanwise velocity, $T$ is the period of the oscillation, and $x$ is the streamwise direction.
+We achieve this motion in a pipe flow by oscillating the pipe in the azimuthal direction.
+The surface motion induces a spanwise velocity component in the flow very near the surface, well-described by a Stokes layer \cite{quadrio2011laminar}, and this momentum injection interferes with the turbulence production, specifically the streak-like structures found close to the surface, in such a way as to reduce drag.

-To study drag reduction by a moving surface in the laboratory and relate it to the full-scale application we need to maintain dynamic similarity.
+To relate our laboratory study to a full-scale application, we need to maintain dynamic similarity.
 That is, we need to be able to scale the test result to the full-scale, and the crux of the current paper is to demonstrate that this scaling problem has an underlying simplicity which has not been appreciated before.

-Consider that the local drag per unit area averaged across the surface or “wall”, $\tau_w$, has a functional dependence given by:
+Consider that the local drag per unit area, averaged across the surface or “wall”, $\tau_w$, has a functional dependence $g_1$ given by:

-where the friction velocity $u_\tau \equiv \sqrt{\tau_w / \rho}$, $\rho$ being the fluid density, $\nu$ the fluid kinematic viscosity, and $R$ the thickness of the boundary layer or the radius of a pipe flow.
+where $\overline{U}$ is is the bulk velocity, $R$ is the radius of the pipe, and $\rho$ and $\nu$ are the fluid density and kinematic viscosity, respectively.
 The drag reduction $DR$ is defined as the fractional decrease in $\tau_w$, and dimensional analysis then gives: